Johann D. Gaebler

 Abstract

-Managers, employers, policymakers, and others often seek to understand whether decisions are biased against certain groups.
-One popular analytic strategy is to estimate disparities after adjusting for observed covariates, typically with a regression model.
-This approach, however, suffers from two key statistical challenges.
-First, omitted-variable bias can skew results if the model does not adjust for all relevant factors; second, and conversely, included-variable bias—a lesser-known phenomenon—can skew results if the set of covariates includes irrelevant factors.
-Here we introduce a new, three-step statistical method, which we call risk-adjusted regression, to address both concerns in settings where decision makers have clearly measurable objectives.
-In the first step, we use all available covariates to estimate the value, or inversely, the risk, of taking a certain action, such as approving a loan application or hiring a job candidate.
-Second, we measure disparities in decisions after adjusting for these risk estimates alone, mitigating the problem of included-variable bias.
-Finally, in the third step, we assess the sensitivity of results to potential mismeasurement of risk, addressing concerns about omitted-variable bias.
-To do so, we develop a novel, non-parametric sensitivity analysis that yields tight bounds on the true disparity in terms of the average gap between true and estimated risk—a single interpretable parameter that facilitates credible estimates.
-We demonstrate this approach on a detailed dataset of 2.2 million police stops of pedestrians in New York City, and show that traditional statistical tests of discrimination can substantially underestimate the magnitude of disparities.
+Empirical analyses have grown increasingly important in discrimination litigation with the greater availability of detailed data on individuals and decisions.
+A popular analytic strategy is to estimate disparities after adjusting for observed covariates, typically with a regression model, in hopes of ferreting out discriminatory intent.
+This approach, however, is ill-suited to auditing algorithms that are now commonly used to aid decisions, which typically do not include race or other legally protected factors as inputs.
+Motivated by legal understandings of disparate impact, we introduce a new approach, which aims to measure “unjustified” disparities in both human and machine decisions.
+Our method, which we call risk-adjusted regression, proceeds in three steps.
+In the first step, we combine all available information in a machine learning model to estimate the value, or inversely, the risk, of taking a certain action, such as approving a loan application or hiring a job candidate.
+Second, we measure disparities in decisions after adjusting for these risk estimates alone.
+Finally, in the third step, we assess the sensitivity of results to potential mismeasurement of risk.
+We demonstrate this approach on a detailed dataset of 2.2 million police stops of pedestrians in New York City, and show that traditional statistical tests of discrimination can substantially understate the magnitude of (risk-adjusted) racial disparities.